 So-called “micro groups” are the core of CIDER.
-In these small research groups CIDER fellows from different disciplines work together on research topics of their choice.
-The college facilitates the formation of these collaborative projects through funding data acquisitions, experiments, travel costs, etc. The College’s research projects center around three research areas:
+In these groups, CIDER fellows from different disciplines work together on research topics of their choice.
+The college facilitates the formation of these projects through funding data acquisitions, experiments, travel costs, etc. The College’s research projects center around three research areas:

 - Educational inequality and success against the odds

 - Competence development as an educational and social process

 2. A vibrant network